Braundo/kubernetes-guide/docs/overview.md

 <h3>Pods and Deployments</h3>

 - **Pods:** The smallest deployable units in Kubernetes, which can contain one or more containers.
-Pods share resources like network and storage.
+Containers within Pods share resources like network and storage.
 - **Deployments:** Higher-level controllers that manage Pods, providing features like scaling, rolling updates, and rollbacks.

 <h3>Services</h3>